-I have worked around animals my entire life, in particular focusing on nervous animals that require extra time and patience.
-I grew up on the Isle of Wight and have spent most of my life living on this beautiful island, riding horses across the fantastic countryside at various places as well as walking my red setter on the amazing beaches.
+I have worked around animals all my life, in particular focusing on nervous animals that require extra time and patience.
+I grew up on the Isle of Wight and have spent most of my life living on this beautiful island, riding horses across the fantastic countryside and walking my dogs on the amazing beaches.

-Call or message now for any further information, or how we can work together to help your animals stay comfortable and mobile.
+Call or message now for any further information, or how we can work together to help your animals stay comfortable, pain free and mobile.